trustech4kids/trustech4kids.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+Aim of these activities: Participants have critically thought about the nature and scale of their digital footprint, and what privacy means to them against this datafied backdrop.

 # Methods
 - [Privacy in a digital age – understanding the potential size of your data footprint](#id-section1)
 - [Privacy in a digital age – understanding the potential exposure of your data footprint](#id-section2)